tarasowski/backend/dynamodb/009_nosql-for-mere-mortals.md

 * Primary keys should not be changed, so you could not simply change the key to ‘SMITH_K_IL.’
 That would violate the principle that primary keys are immutable.

-* you can construct meaningful names that entail information about entity types, entity identifiers, and entity attributes.
+* You can construct meaningful names that entail information about entity types, entity identifiers, and entity attributes.
 For example: Cust:12387:firstName could be a key to store the first name of the customer with customerID 12387.
     * Entity Name + ':' + Entity Identifier +':' + Entity   Attribute The delimiter does not have to be a ':' but it is a common practice.

 * Figure 3.13 A search index helps efficiently retrieve data when selecting by criteria based on values.

 ![Index](/images/index-based-on-values.png)

-P.114
+* Keys should have some logical structure to make code readable and extensible, but they should also be designed with storage efficiency in mind.

+* Anticipating all possible entities’ types can be difficult, so coming up with unambiguous name components isn’t always possible.
+Try to use at least three or four letters to distinguish an entity type or attribute.
+'Cst' or 'cust' are better than 'c' for a customer abbreviation.

+**Note:** The entity type is the fundamental building block for describing the structure of data with the Entity Data Model (EDM).
+In a conceptual model, an entity type represents the structure of top-level concepts, such as customers or orders.
+An entity type is a template for entity type instances.

+* For example, consider a key pattern that consists of an entity or object type (for example, 'customer'), a unique identifier for that entity or object type (for example, '198277'), an attribute name (for example, 'fname'), and common delimiter (for example, ':').

+* Consider using values that indicate ranges when you want to retrieve groups of values.
+For example, you might want to include a six-digit date in a key if you want to retrieve all customers who made a purchase on a particular date.
+In this case, 'cust061514' could be used as a prefix instead of 'cust' to indicate customers who bought products on June 15, 2014.
+The customer ID would be stored as a value associated with each key.
+    * cust061514:1:custId • cust061514:2:custId